-Items requested by patrons at extended learning sites will be shipped to the patron's home address.
+Items requested by patrons at off-campus sites will be shipped to the patron's home address.
 Because the item must first arrive at Carnegie Vincent Library then be shipped elsewhere, the process could take up to four (4) weeks.
-Patrons at extended learning sites are responsible for the cost of shipping the item back to Carnegie Vincent Library.
+Patrons at off-campus sites are responsible for the cost of shipping the item back to Carnegie Vincent Library.
 Please return the item to:

 Carnegie Vincent Library

 Lincoln Memorial University